TrueList

 1. By 2025, the global A/B testing software market is projected to be worth $1.08 billion.

-According to statistics from QY Research, the A/B testing software market was worth $485 million in 2018 and reached an incredible $543 million in 2019.
-The report further shows that the yearly growth will remain steady at 12.1% by 2025 when it is expected for the industry to reach a little over a billion US dollars.
+According to statistics from QY Research, the A/B testing software market was worth $485 million in 2018, and expectations are that it will continue to grow.
+In fact, the report shows that the yearly growth will remain steady at 12.1% by the end of 2025, when it is expected for the industry to reach a little over a billion US dollars.

-2. A/B testing stats indicate it is one of the two most popular CRO methods.
+2. A/B testing stats indicate it is the #1 CRO method.

 3. 60% of organizations find A/B testing to be highly valuable for optimizing their conversion rates.